ZerosAndOnesLLC/OpenChat/api/README.md

 **Next**: Phase 12 - Frontend Setup

 ## Version History

+### v0.15.1 (Bug Fix Release)
+- Fixed SSO redirect loop where users were redirected back to /applications/ after login
+- Implemented role-based access control with "openchat" and "openchat-admin" roles
+- Applied authentication middleware to all protected API routes
+- Middleware now automatically creates/upserts users in database on first authenticated request
+- Users must have "openchat" role to access the application
+- Fixed SSO callback to use user_claims from token exchange response
+- Updated TypeScript types to include user_claims in SSO responses

 ### v0.15.0 (Maintenance Release)
 - Migrated from deprecated `actix-web-actors` to modern `actix-ws` crate